OctopusDeploy/docs/docs/packaging-applications/package-repositories/github-feeds.md

 If you’re attempting to configure access for your organization, and you would prefer not to use the auth token from a particular user, you can create what GitHub refers to as a [Machine User](https://developer.github.com/v3/guides/managing-deploy-keys/#machine-users).
 This is effectively a GitHub account configured exclusively for automation.

 ## Adding a GitHub Feed
-Create a GitHub package feed through {{Library,External feeds}}.
+Create a GitHub package feed through **{{Library,External feeds}}**.
 You can add as many GitHub feeds as you need.
 Each can have different credentials if required.

 In most cases the `FeedUri` that you will need to provide is the standard public GitHub endpoint `https://api.github.com`.
 You would only need to provide a different url if you have self hosted GitHub Enterprise (in which case you would provide `https://my-github-repo.com/api/v3`) or if you access GitHub via a proxy.

 For authorization, it is recommended that you create a [Personal access tokens](https://github.com/blog/1509-personal-api-tokens) for your account and use this token as the password.
-Tokens can be created for your GitHub account by logging in to GitHub and navigating to  {{Settings,Developer Settings,Personal access tokens}} and click **Generate new token**.
+Tokens can be created for your GitHub account by logging in to GitHub and navigating to  **{{Settings,Developer Settings,Personal access tokens}}** and click **Generate new token**.
 ![GitHub Personal Access Token](GitHub-PersonalAccessToken1.png)
 ![GitHub Personal Access Token](GitHub-PersonalAccessToken2.png) Give the token a meaningful name and enable the **repo** scope if you want to be able to access private repositories from Octopus Deploy.